NBA, Rona Jaffe, Pushcart & More

 • Best American Travel Writing 2018, guest editor Cheryl Strayed, ed.
 Jason Wilson, includes Barrett Swanson‘s “Notes from a Last Man”

 • Best American Essays, guest ed.
 Hilton Als, ed.
-Robert Atwan, lists as “Notable” Evan Lavender-Smith‘s “Post-its” and Clarence Orsi‘s “Take Stock”
+Robert Atwan, lists as “Notable” Evan Lavender-Smith‘s “Post-its,” Kim McLarin‘s “Eshu Finds Work,” and Clarence Orsi‘s “Take Stock”

 • New Stories from the Midwest, guest editor Antonya Nelson, honors Steve de Jarnatt’s “Wraiths in Swelter”